protomock/dependency-binder/README.md

 Install the package:
 `npm install dependency-binder`

+### Option 1
-Once installed, its not too complicated to setup.
-Paste something like the below code into the top of your js file:
+Add something like the below code into the top of your js file:

 ```javascript
 require('dependency-binder')({